-My Amazon Elastic File System (Amazon EFS) file system is available and mounted correctly on my Amazon Elastic Compute Cloud (Amazon EC2) instance, but I can't write to it.
-How do I fix this?
+My Amazon Elastic File System (Amazon EFS) file system is available and correctly mounted on my Amazon Elastic Compute Cloud (Amazon EC2) instance.
+However, I can't write to it.

 Resolution

-Note: This resolution uses the Amazon EFS mount helper.
+Note: The resolution uses the Amazon EFS mount helper.
 The Amazon EFS mount helper is preinstalled on Amazon Linux.
-If you're using another distribution, see Installing the amazon-efs-utils package on other Linux distributions.
+If you use another distribution, then see Installing the Amazon EFS client on other Linux distributions.

-Verify that mount options are correct in the /etc/fstab file
+Verify that the mount options are correct in the /etc/fstab file

-1. Run the following command to check the current mount options for the file system:
+To check the current mount options for the file system, run the following command:

 $ mount -t nfs4